gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

 excellent program.
 Their approach is science-backed, and their instructors possess two decades of expertise.
-For those unfamiliar, [Calisthenics](https://en.wikipedia.org/wiki/Calisthenics) is a form of training that primarily or exclusively utilizes body weight for exercises such as push-ups, pull-ups, and squats.
+For those unfamiliar, [Calisthenics](https://en.wikipedia.org/wiki/Calisthenics) is a form of training that primarily utilizes body weight for exercises such as push-ups, pull-ups, and squats.

 A word of caution: it's crucial not to overexert yourself at the beginning.
 Your joints and tendons need time to adapt to the new demands, and a thorough warm-up